naeimrf/HPP-C/README.md

-### High Performance Programming codes in C programming
+### High Performance Programming project with C language

 Eigenvalues, also known as characteristic roots, are numbers that can characterize a matrix and reveal important behavior of it in a simplified way.